mattmccormick/docs/runningchrome_md.md

 If you have the Rooof posting tool extension installed, you will be able to see the Rooof icon in the top right hand corner.
 ![](chrome2.jpg)

-By clicking the logo, you are able to access your settings, or report a problem.
+By clicking the icon, you are able to access your settings, or report a problem.
 ![](chrome3.jpg)

 ---